Police killings, ambushes put Mozambique peace on edge

 The source of the fiercest Frelimo-Renamo tension in over a decade stems from preparations for next year’s presidential election and Renamo’s thwarted attempts to reduce Frelimo’s control of the National Election Commission.

-Foreign observers criticized the former Portuguese colony’s last two elections as not fair and lacking transparency.
+Foreign observers criticised the former Portuguese colony’s last two elections as not fair and lacking transparency.

 Dhlakama retreated to the Renamo stronghold, the remote Gorongosa Mountains, in October, threatening to open guerrilla training camps.